 Project Dolphin – Commenced a memorandum on certain tax consequences related to worthless stock.
 (Scurlock)

-EcoElectrica Sale – metRand commented on met with Darlene McKeever (EGA Legal) ncludedispositionDiscussed with Rto review the board resolutions prepared so far to implement the closing.
-I met with Greg Curan to review the fin.
-P an.
-(Krasny)ancial results and the alternative structure potentially available to enhance after-tax results.
-I reviewed the financial results of the transaction and circulated an executive summary for EGM review.
+EcoElectrica Sale – Reviewed and commented on the proposed corporate resolutions drafted by Darlene McKeever (EGA Legal) to conclude pre-disposition tax matters.
+Discussed estimated gain on the transaction with Greg Curran.
+Reviewed the most current accounting estimates and updated and distributed the after-tax financial estimates contained in the DASH.
+Prepared an executive summary of the updated current financial estimates.
+(Krasny)

 EEX/Bob West Treasure Financing III – Reviewed and commented on proposed transaction structure that uses available collateral from the original prepay finance arrangement to support an expanded prepay transaction.
 (Liss)